rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 For a variety of reasons, my new team failed.
 Our work had largely failed; I had failed.
 For the first time in my career I *loathed* waking up in the morning and coming into the office.
-I did not want to be there; I even took a day off for no other reason than to not-be-working-there and sat at home avoiding the inevitable.
+I did not want to be there; I even took a day off for no other reason than to not-be-working-there and sat at home, avoiding the inevitable.